liuanji/liuanji.github.io/_pages/about.md

 - **Demonstrating the benefit of tractable reasoning.** While expressiveness is often viewed as the most important aspect of generative models, I argue that their ability to reason tractably is equally critical.
 Specifically, in many reasoning-demanding tasks such as lossless data compression [[7](https://arxiv.org/pdf/2111.11632)], controlled image generation [[12](https://arxiv.org/pdf/2401.03349)], and population genetic studies [[13](https://www.biorxiv.org/content/10.1101/2023.05.16.541036v1.full.pdf)], the capacity to compute the desired inference query is essential.
 When a model lacks this capability, the resulting approximation error can outweigh any gains achieved through increased expressiveness.
 Looking ahead, I aim to make generative models more suitable for reasoning-demanding applications, by either **improving their inherent reasoning capability**, or **designing better exact/approximate inference algorithms**.

 Beyond these directions, I am also interested in several related questions at the intersection of modeling and reasoning.
 One example is the interplay between learning to reason and having intrinsic reasoning capabilities.

-# 🎓 Prospective Students

-I am actively looking for motivated and curious individuals to join my research group.
-Multiple positions are available for **PhD students**, **postdoctoral researchers**, and **research interns** (both on-site and remote) at my lab in NUS.
-If you are interested in working on topics including generative modeling, reasoning, and tractable inference, I would love to hear from you.

-To apply, please send an email to *anjiliu219@gmail.com*.
-Use the subject line to specify the position you are applying for (e.g., [PhD], [Postdoc], or [Intern]), and include the following materials:
-- Your CV and transcript;
-- (Optional) A short research statement describing your interests;
-- (Optional) One research paper you have authored.

-I welcome applications from individuals with diverse backgrounds and levels of experience.

-<span style="color: red; font-weight: bold">**[Important]**</span> For prospective **PhD students** interested in the **Spring 2026** intake, the application deadline is **June 15th, 2025**.
-In addition to emailing me, **please also submit your application through the official website**.

 <span class='anchor' id='news'></span>